About Chimpanzee trekking in Budongo Forest reserve

 When you engage with chimpanzees, keep eight meters away.
 It is a rather crucial control of health.

-Turn off GPS on your gadgetry.
+Turn off the GPS on your gadgetry.

 Use of body motions should be minimized to nil.
 Unless advised by a forest guide, never copy calls or chimp behavior.
-The chimpanzees could understand the message their own way and respond thus.
+The chimpanzees could understand the message in their own way and respond thus.

 Follow the remainder of the entourage.
 Ask the forest guide to change the steps and speed to fit your needs.